With the largest fleet in the industry and offices all over the northeast, we can quickly respond to any emergency or routine needs.

 Armed with knowledge about what yeast is and isn’t, and that it cannot break down the different types of waste in your septic tank, you can now make your own informed decision about whether to use yeast in the septic tank.

 But whichever you choose, by all means, be kind to your septic tank and put into it only the basic things that should go in it.
 It is our intention to share all of the information you need to save money in the long run for maintaining your septic system.
 A frequent pumping and proper care may cost you annually over the life of your system, but it is well worth it when you get 25-40 years out of your system instead of only 10-15.
 If you do need assistance, inspection or a pumping service set up, contact us here on the website or on our 1-800-499-1682 service line.
-We will answer 24 hours a day, 7 days a week, and get you set up with your solution for any wastewater issue.

 By providing septic services for over 16 states, Wind River Environmental is here to assist in maintenance, repairs, or any other residential septic services for your seasonal property.
 The expert technicians are here to keep your wastewater system running as efficiently as possible.